LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Method

 While the RoPE-based manipulation enables queries to capture broader semantic context, it can also introduce undesirable effects: salient regions may lose their identity, as the increased attention range causes them to attend less to their corresponding areas in the original crop, and large background areas within the crop mask may blend insufficiently due to increased attention to other spatially distant background regions.
 To mitigate these issues, we introduce a \emph{crop attention factor} $k(S(q)) \in [k_{\text{low}}, k_{\text{high}}]$ that scales the attention weights corresponding to keys within the crop mask.
 Let $K_\text{in}[M]$ denote the keys that belong to the pasted crop, and $W_\text{in}[:, M]$ the associated attention weights after RoPE modulation.
 For each query $q$, we scale $W_\text{in}[q,M]$, where higher-saliency queries receive stronger scaling (approaching $k_\text{high}$) and less salient ones approach $k_\text{low}$ (see the scaled attention maps in Figure~\ref{fig:method}).
 During early denoising steps, setting $k_\text{high} > 1$ increases attention from salient regions in the output crop to their counterparts in the input image, preventing suppression.
 As denoising progresses, $k_\text{high}$ gradually approaches 1, allowing smooth harmonization with the surrounding scene.
 Both modulation functions, $r(S(q))$ and $k(S(q))$, are implemented as $\tanh$-based mappings to ensure smooth, high-contrast modulation between salient and non-salient queries, a property we find crucial for stable, high-quality results.

-\paragraph{VLM Based Parameter Steering.}{ While our saliency-driven attention modulation provides robust results across diverse compositions, some cases still require adaptive parameter adjustment to achieve optimal blending.
-In particular, small cropped regions tend to suffer from \emph{suppression}, whereas crops with highly distinct backgrounds are prone to \emph{neglect}.
-Although these effects can be mitigated by manually tuning the hyperparameters that control the attention range and scaling factors, such adjustments often trade performance across samples.

-To address this, we leverage a vision–language model (VLM) to automatically steer these parameters during inference.
-We observe that signs of neglect or suppression are already visible in the early diffusion steps, as reflected in the predicted clean image $\hat{x}_0$.
-Therefore, after a few initial sampling iterations, we query a VLM with $\hat{x}_0$ and the current input, asking it to classify the blend state as one of \emph{success}, \emph{neglect}, or \emph{suppression}.
-If the VLM predicts neglect, we slightly downscale the saliency map; if it predicts suppression, we upscale and clip the saliency values to $1.0$.
-The diffusion process is then restarted with the updated saliency map.
-This loop continues until the VLM reports a successful blend or a fixed number of attempts is reached; Figure \ref{fig:vlm} provides an illustration of this process. }
+\paragraph{VLM Based Parameter Steering.} While robust, our attention modulation requires adaptive adjustment for optimal blending in certain cases.
+Specifically, small crops can suffer from \emph{suppression}, while those with distinct backgrounds are prone to \emph{neglect}.
+Manual hyperparameter tuning can mitigate these effects but often trades performance across different samples.
+We therefore leverage a Vision-Language Model (VLM) to automate parameter steering during inference.
+We observe that signs of neglect or suppression appear early in the predicted clean image $\hat{x}_0$, so we query the VLM after initial sampling iterations to classify the blend state as \emph{success}, \emph{neglect}, or \emph{suppression}.
+If neglect is predicted, we downscale the saliency map; if suppression, we upscale and clip values to $1.0$.
+Diffusion then restarts with the updated map, looping until the VLM reports success or a maximum number of attempts is reached (Fig.~\ref{fig:vlm}).